Career Information for a Law Teacher

 Administrative Law Judge

 Judges of this type, also called adjudicators, hold hearings in order to make legal decisions.
 For example, they may confirm workers' compensation benefits.
 To work as a judge, a law degree is required, but some states don't require it for administrative law judges.
-The median income for administrative law judges in 2015 was $90,600 per year, and they were expected to have a 4% decline in employment opportunities from 2014-2024, per the BLS.
+The median income for administrative law judges in 2017 was $94,760 per year, and they were expected to have a 4% increase in employment opportunities from 2016-2026, per the BLS.